cha-namoth/cha-namoth.github.io/Plastid-genome_assembly_HOWTO.md

 Type `exit` to quit the Docker container.

-The Docker container is still running – stop and remove it, but first show the ID and names for active containers:
+The following commands are just some Docker container commands – listing the IDs and names for active containers, and stopping and removing a container:

     docker ps -a
     docker stop [container-ID/name]